-Despite doubling the model complexity, as seen from Figure 1, in our model selection tests the ZINB model for reply counts also outperformed the non-zero-augmented approach using Akaike's Information Criteria (AIC) and Bayesian Information Criteria (BIC), which account for the additional model complexity of a ZINB.
-Figure 1 also shows that for other metrics-retweets, quotes, and likes the zero-inflated approach shows improvement in some metrics but not others, which is expected since their distributions, albeit still skewed and having excess zeros, contain fewer zeros than the replies.
-For consistency, we present the results of ZINB models for retweets, quotes, and likes as well, however we note that the coefficients
+Despite doubling the model complexity, as seen in Table 1, in our model selection tests the ZINB model for reply counts also outperformed the non-zero-augmented approach using Akaike's Information Criteria (AIC) and Bayesian Information Criteria (BIC), which account for the additional model complexity of a ZINB.
+Table 1 also shows that for other metrics-retweets, quotes, and likes-the zero-inflated approach shows improvement in some metrics but not others, which is expected since their distributions, albeit still skewed and having excess zeros, contain fewer zeros than the replies.
+For consistency, we present the results of ZINB models for retweets, quotes, and likes as well; however, we note that the coefficients of corresponding non-zero-inflated models are similar and can be found in the supplementary materials.